JSMD-maintainers/rspack-fastify-react-ssr-blueprint/README.md

-# JSMDG Rspack + Fastify + React SSR Blueprint Project
+# Rspack + Fastify + React SSR Blueprint Project

 Welcome to the JSMDG's Rspack + Fastify + React SSR Blueprint Project!
-This repository serves as a comprehensive guide and boilerplate for setting up a powerful and efficient server-side rendering (SSR) application using Rspack, Fastify, and React.
-Built with scalability and performance in mind, this blueprint is designed to be a starting point for your next high-performance, SSR-powered React application.
+This repository serves as a lightweight boilerplate for setting up a powerful and efficient server-side rendering (SSR) application using Rspack, Fastify, and React.
+Built with performance in mind, this blueprint is designed to be a starting point for your next web app.

 ## Overview

 ### Why This Project?
-Server-side rendering (SSR) in React can significantly improve the performance and SEO of your web applications.
+Server-side rendering (SSR) can significantly improve the performance and SEO score of your web applications.
 While there are many SSR setups available, this blueprint leverages cutting-edge technologies to ensure that your project is not only fast but also highly maintainable and scalable.

 ### Key Technologies
-- **Rspack**: A high-performance JavaScript bundler, optimized for both build speed and runtime performance.
+- **[Rspack](https://rspack.dev/)**: A high-performance JavaScript bundler, optimized for both build speed and runtime performance.
 Rspack is a modern alternative to Webpack, providing similar capabilities with significant performance gains.
-- **Fastify**: A fast and low-overhead web framework for Node.js.
+- **[Fastify](https://fastify.dev/)**: A fast and low-overhead web framework for Node.js.
 Fastify is known for its performance and extensibility, making it an ideal choice for high-performance applications.
-- **React**: A popular JavaScript library for building user interfaces.
+- **[React](https://react.dev/)**: A popular JavaScript library for building user interfaces.
 This blueprint uses React for both client-side and server-side rendering, ensuring a seamless user experience.
-- **Server-Side Rendering (SSR)**: With SSR, your React components are rendered on the server, improving load times and making your application more SEO-friendly.

 ## Features

 - **Fast and Individual Bundling**: Leverage the power of Rspack for blazing-fast build times for client and server.
 - **High-Performance HTTP Server**: Fastify ensures your application is capable of handling high traffic with low latency.
 - **Full SSR Support**: Pre-render your React components on the server to deliver a fully interactive experience as soon as the page loads.
-- **Modular and Extensible**: Built with scalability in mind, this blueprint can be easily extended or modified to suit your specific needs.
-- **Production-Ready Setup**: Includes environment-based configuration, optimized build processes, and best practices for deploying SSR applications in production.

 ## Getting Started